Spatial Analysis & Advanced Query Techniques in Python

 Graph-Based Spatial Routing & Network Analysis

 Model transportation and utility networks using directed graphs and edge weights.
-Implement Dijkstra and A* algorithms within Python to solve Network Routing & Pathfinding while maintaining topological connectivity and turn restrictions.
+Implement shortest-path algorithms within Python to solve network routing problems while maintaining topological connectivity.

 Network analysis requires strict edge-node topology.
 Disconnected components and floating nodes break shortest-path solvers.
 Validate graph connectivity before executing routing algorithms.